 For this, you’ll need garlic, jalapeno peppers, rotisserie chicken (I usually get one from Sam’s Club for about $3.99 and you can use it for lunch and dinner), and I prefer the Sweet & Crunchy Fresh Express Blend (Lisamarie used the Trader Joe’s Cruciferous Crunch).

-I toss the peppers (4 medium sized) and garlic (1 clove) in to a food processor and make sure everything is finely chopped.
+Toss the peppers (4 medium sized) and garlic (1 clove) in to a food processor and make sure everything is finely chopped.
 If you’re not a big fan of too much heat make sure you don’t include the jalapeno peppers’ seeds.
-I toss a spoonful or two (a little goes a long way) of this mixture with my salad, add some rotisserie chicken, and top with Kraft Asian Toasted Sesame salad dressing and yum yum yum.
+I add a spoonful or two (a little goes a long way) of this mixture with my salad along with some rotisserie chicken, and top with Kraft Asian Toasted Sesame salad dressing and yum yum yum.
 I get an easy dinner salad for the week.

 Go to dinner meal prep ideas:1) zucchini or butternut squash noodles and meatballs; 2) coconut curry chicken – chicken breast, coconut oil, onions, red bell pepper, yellow and orange peppers, curry powder, garlic powder, ground ginger; 3) baked salmon with lemon pepper, red potatoes and baked asparagus.